-- Ensure that your Smoke and Carbon Monoxide (CO) detectors are working correctly and have fresh batteries.
+- Ensure that your are working correctly and have fresh batteries.
 Check your outside fuel exhaust vents, making sure that they are not obstructed by snow or ice.
 Never use cooking equipment intended for outside use indoors as a heat source or cooking device.

 - Make sure your home is properly insulated.
 Caulk and weather-strip doors and windows to keep cold air out.